8832/cse15l-lab-reports/lab4.md

 * Step 6: Run the tests, demonstrating that they fail \
   Keys Pressed: `cd my<tab>`.
-This is the command `cd myLab7changes directories into the myLab7/ directory.
+This is the command `cd myLab7` and it changes directories into the myLab7/ directory.
 I then pressed the keys `bash<space>tes<tab><enter>` which is the command `bash test.sh`, which runs the test.sh script.
 The tests are run and the output demonstrates that there is a failure. \
   ![Image](Step6a.JPG)